-NCC completes Emergency Communication Centre in Edo - THISDAYLIVE
+NCC Completes Emergency Communication Centre in Edo - THISDAYLIVE

 He also appealed to the state government to provide dedicated power supply to the centre as the facility is operated with diesel, adding that the commission had taken charge of the training of personnel to operate the Emergency Centre.

-In his response, the Governor represented by his Chief of Staff, Chief Taiwo Akerele, noted that the partnership between NCC and the state has yielded a positive result, adding that his administration would leverage on the Emergency Communication Centre to improve the quality of life of the people in terms of rescue, emergency and recovery.
+In his response, Edo State Governor, Mr. Godwin Obaseki, represented by his Chief of Staff, Mr. Taiwo Akerele, noted that the partnership between NCC and the state has yielded a positive result, adding that his administration would leverage on the Emergency Communication Centre to improve the quality of life of the people in terms of rescue, emergency and recovery.

 “We will ensure that we take full ownership of the centre and take responsibility for its maintenance,” he said.